intelsdi-x/snap-plugin-collector-docker/README.md

 /intel/linux/docker/hugetlb_stats/\<hugepagesize\>/failcnt | uint64 | show the number of allocation failure due to HugeTLB limit

 ## Community Support
-This repository is one of **many** plugins in the **Pulse Framework**: a powerful telemetry agent framework.
+This repository is one of **many** plugins in the **snap Framework**: a powerful telemetry agent framework.
 To reach out to other uses, reach out to us on:

-* Pulse Gitter channel (@TODO Link)
+* snap Gitter channel (@TODO Link)
 * Our Google Group (@TODO Link)

-The full project is at http://github.com:intelsdi-x/pulse.
+The full project is at http://github.com:intelsdi-x/snap.

 ## Contributing
 We love contributions! :heart_eyes: